 Is public transportation open in South Korea?

 Are the restaurants and bars open in South Korea?

-- Restaurants and cafes in South Korea are open, under social distancing requirements.
+- Restaurants, bars and cafes in South Korea are open, under social distancing requirements.

 Are businesses and attractions open in South Korea?

 - Non-essential businesses in South Korea are open, under social distancing regulations.